© 2024 St. Louis Public Radio

 Pedestrians walk through a St. Louis University gate in October 2021.
 Graduate student workers filed a petition to unionize to negotiate better working conditions.

-St. Louis University graduate students who work for the university are trying to form a union that would allow them to win improved working conditions.
+St. Louis University graduate students who work for the university are trying to form a union that would allow them to win improved working conditions and pay.

 In a petition filed Monday with the National Labor Relations Board, the Graduate Workers St. Louis University Union-UAW aims to include all enrolled graduate students who receive financial stipends greater than tuition remission or housing and are graduate assistants who work for the university.
 Organizers stated that the union would include graduate students who work as fellows or trainees and are required to work for the university.

-“Graduate workers make essential contributions to the teaching and research missions at SLU, but many of us still struggle to pay high housing and other costs in Saint Louis, lack secure rights in the workplace, and face increasing uncertainty about our futures given the precarious nature of our current working conditions,” according to the union organizing website.
+"But many of us still struggle to pay high housing and other costs in Saint Louis, lack secure rights in the workplace, and face increasing uncertainty about our futures given the precarious nature of our current working conditions,” they wrote.

 Organizers would join the United Auto Workers, which represents more than 100,000 academic workers across the country.
 The Graduate Workers St. Louis University Union-UAW seeks to include 650 graduate students.